giannan-mods/bondage-framework/README.md

 - Status images for Terrified: Simply a fearful face.
 Eyes wide open, mouth agape, etc.

 ## Planned Features
 - Nakedness: Classes that have a body slot can be nude if said slot is empty.
-Party members that are naked will be Ashamed, unless they have learned Exhibitionist.
 - Hidden Traps: Randomly positioned, barely visible traps in the overworld.
-Make some base game challenges into actual (randomized) traps.
 - Affliction Removal: Add a way for Afflictions to be removed, through the Draining Witch in the Woodrot Forest.
 - Additional Afflictions: Such as Nurturer, Suckler, or Exhibitionist.
 - Additional restraints: Such as Straightjackets, Ring Gags, etc.